APCSLowell/Tendron/README.md

 The main program, `Tendron.pde`, sets up the `size()` and `background()`.
 Then when `draw()` is called, it creates a new `Cluster` by calling the constructor of the `Cluster` class, telling it to create a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.

-A cluster is a group of seven tendrils.
-Each tendril is made of a series of short line segments, and as each segment is drawn, it may turn a bit left or right, giving a more life-like appearance.
+The cluster of seven tendrils each randomly turn a bit left or right as they move out from the center.
 At the end of each tendril, a new cluster is created.
 The new cluster will have fewer line segments, therefore each tendril will be shorter than before.
 Recursively, these tendrils will again spawn clusters until a minimum tendril length is reached.
 Here is the final result:

 ![Alt text](Tendron.gif)